hellobloom/verify-kit/README.md

 ### ResponseData

 The payload is formatted as specified by Bloom's interpretation of the [W3C Verifiable Presentation Data Model](https://w3c.github.io/vc-data-model/#presentations-0).
+The payload differs depending on whether or not the verification is for purposes of sharing Verifiable Credential(s), or Verifiable Authentication.

-Format of the HTTP POST request
+Format of the HTTP POST request (Verifiable Credential):

 | Name                 | Description                                                                    | Type                       |
 | -------------------- | ------------------------------------------------------------------------------ | -------------------------- |